Rozanova/Native-App-UX-Course/Syllabus.md

 * In-class workshop: One-on-ones during work session.

 ##### HW:
-* Sign up for final presentations for either week 12 or 13.
+* Sign up for final presentations for either week 14 or 15.
 * Finalize Style Guide and wires.
 Make sure app has high fi styles applied, even if still in progress.
 This means no more greyscale wireframes, placeholder images, app names, or placeholder icons.

+#### Week 12
 * Put together a Design story about our process.

+#### Week 13
+* Work in class, help sessions, etc.

-#### Week 12
+#### Week 14
-* Critique: Share style guides.

-* Final presentation and group critue part 2.
+* Final presentation and group critue part 1.
 Final Presentations of the journey showing insights and design pivots.
 Everyone trying everyone else's app on our phones!

-#### Week 13
+#### Week 15
 * Final presentation and group critue part 2.
 Final Presentations of the journey showing insights and design pivots.
 Everyone trying everyone else's app on our phones!